wenyushe/Linkedln_Auto_Apply_Bot/README.md

 Uses Selenium Webdriver to automatically apply to Linkedln easy-apply jobs

 ## Getting Started:
+1. Install selenium
-1. Install selenium: run "pip install selenium" in terminal
+   - run "pip install selenium" in terminal
-2. Install [chromedriver](https://sites.google.com/chromium.org/driver/) to interface with chrome browser:
+3. Install [chromedriver](https://sites.google.com/chromium.org/driver/) to interface with chrome browser

 ## How to Use:
 1. Fork/clone the repository onto your own computer